vitessio/website/content/en/docs/24.0/user-guides/configuration-advanced/reparenting.md

 * The global topology service is not available for locking and modification.
 In that case, the operation fails completely.

 Active reparenting might be a dangerous practice in any system that depends on external reparents.
-You can disable active reparents by starting `vtctld` with the `--disable_active_reparents` flag set to true.
+You can disable active reparents by starting `vtctld` with the `--disable-active-reparents` flag set to true.
 (You cannot set the flag after `vtctld` is started.)

 ## Fixing Replication